-Digital Real-Time Simulator (DRTS) simulates the operation of power systems and provides an interface for interaction with power system model components.
+Digital Real-Time Simulator (DRTS) simulates the operation of power systems and provides an interface for interaction with CPS model components.
 The CPSR testbed uses the OPAL-RT OP5700 simulator as the DRTS to simulate real-time power system voltage and current waveforms that interact with real protection and control devices through device I/O ports.
 The OP5700 simulator contains a powerful target computer, re-configurable FPGAs, signal conditioning for up to 256 analog and digital I/O lines, and 16 high-speed fiber-optic SFP ports.

 Real-Time Automation Controllers (RTAC) are utilized to monitor and control the coordinated operation of protective relays and controllers (including inverters) over the system.
 The CPSR testbed deploys a SEL-2241 Real-Time Automation Controller (RTAC), which offers high-speed control and coordination of any number of compatible protection relays via communication protocols or analog signals.
 Importantly, the RTAC provides a platform to design custom protection and control schemes that require high fidelity coordination among relays and controllers in charge of different components and segments of the power system.

 Software-Defined Networking (SDN) system dynamically defines communication paths, permissions and traffic flow among power system protection devices according to defined rules.
 The CPSR testbed network utilizes a SEL-2740S Software-Defined Network Switch to allow for complete configurability of data flows.
 This switch is managed by an SDN controller that runs on a Windows server to implement routing tables within the SDN for increased control over the network and dynamic routing changes for enhanced network resiliency.